-I’ve lived in Colombia for more than two years now, specifically in Medellin, while also traveling throughout most of the country from Palomino to Mocoa.
+I’ve lived in Colombia for more than three years now, specifically in Medellin, while also traveling throughout most of the country… Visiting everywhere from Palomino to Mocoa.
 I’ve seen more of Colombia than most Colombians, and it has become my home away from home and is the longest I’ve ever lived in another country.
-After that long, there are bound to be things that rub me wrong or even things I hate about life here.
+After that long, I was bound to discover some bad things about Colombia, the types of things that rub me wrong, or even things I hate about living here.

 I don’t mean to offend anyone, I just want to address some of the real frustrations, annoyances, or downsides about living in Colombia, or sometimes more specifically about living in Medellin (along with some of the silly, unimportant things that perplex or confuse me as an expat).